hphelion/documentation/migration-overview-reference.md

 5. Enter the appropriate information in the following fields:

-	Volume Name - Enter a name for the volume.
+	Volume Name.
+Enter a name for the volume.

-	Description - Enter a description for the volume.
+	Description.
+Enter a description for the volume.

-	Availability Zone - Select the Availability Zone for the volume, or select No Preference to use the volume in any zone.
+	Availability Zone.
+Select the Availability Zone for the volume, or select No Preference to use the volume in any zone.

-	Size - Select the size of the volume from the drop down menu.
+	Size.
+Select the size of the volume from the drop down menu.

 6. Click **Create Volume**.

-	The volume appears in the **Volumes** screen with a status of `Creating`.
+	The volume appears in the Volumes page with a status of `Creating`.
 When the volume creation is complete, the status changes to `Available`.

-7. To attach the volume to an instance, click **Options > Attach** in the Manage column.
+7. To attach the volume to an instance, click **Options > Attach** in the **Manage** column.

 8. In the Attach to Server page, select the instance from the drop-down menu.